animazum/Bioinformatics-Pipeline-Project/README.md

 #############################################

 ## Usange
-##### Install samtools, its quite easy to install it.
+##### Install samtools, it's quite easy to install it.

 `apt-get install samtools`

 ##### Have fun running the program
-(in case that the script does not have de correct permissions be sure to set $chmod +x script.ExtractReadCounts.sh)
+(in case that the script does not have the correct permissions be sure to set $chmod +x script.ExtractReadCounts.sh)

 `./script.ExtractReadCounts.sh list.BAM.BED.txt`